jechecue/first-one/fixing-wifi-repeater/index.md

 At this point, just after thinking I lost both modules, I made another inspection to the modules and I realized that the manufaturer had used the red wire for the negative terminal "-" and the black wire for the positive "+" one.
 Just the opposite of what's usual...Ok! lesson learned!

-I repeated the process, this time with the right polarity connection:
+I repeated the process, connecting it this time with the right polarity:
  - Using 3.3 V the current was 0.161 A and the power LED is lighting but not the Wi-Fi.
 Using my phone I was not able to locate the Wi-Fi spot the device is supposed to create.
  - Using 5 V the current waa 0.284 A and both the power LED and Wi-Fi LED were lighting.
 The Wi-Fi spot were there and I was able to enter in the configuration mode of the device.
 The same with the second module.